CronDog

 MessageNintendo Switch is available!
 Go to https://www.target.com/p/nintendo-switch-with-gray-joy-con/-/A-77464002 and order one!The email body

-This tells iHook to send an email notification whenever the Target API response body's online_available_to_promise_quantity property value is greater than 0.
+This tells CronDog to send an email notification whenever the Target API response body's online_available_to_promise_quantity property value is greater than 0.

 3. Save task

-Click the CREATE button at the bottom of the task creation page:
+Click Create at the bottom of the task creation page.

 4. Test task

-To make sure your task settings such as URL and notification rules are properly configured, it's recommended to test your task at least once by clicking the TEST button at the top of your task page.
-The TEST button will trigger the HTTP request right away, and evaluate all configured notification conditions.
+To make sure your task settings such as URL and notification rules are properly configured, test your task at least once by clicking Run now at the top of the task page.
+Run now triggers the HTTP request right away and evaluates all configured notification conditions.

 Let us pick a stock quantity that is lower than the current value for testing purposes, say -1.
-Under your newly created task, modify the email notification by clicking the edit button:
+In the Settings tab, go to Notifications and click the pencil icon in the email notification's Actions column.

-Change the Target Value field from 0 to -1, then click SAVE.
-Now, our task should be able to send out an email notification when Switch quantity is greater than -1.
-Let us see that in action.
-Now click TEST at page top, the task page will switch to the History tab, where we can check the task status.
-Within a couple of seconds, you should see the execution status turn into COMPLETED:
+Change the value from 0 to -1, then click Save.
+Now the task should be able to send an email notification when Switch quantity is greater than -1.
+Click Run now at the top of the page.
+The task page switches to the History tab, where you can check the task status.
+Within a few seconds, you should see the execution status turn into SUCCESS.

 At this point, you should receive an email triggered by the task.

 If things didn't work as expected, this could happen due to a misconfigured notification condition such as an invalid JSON property path, or due to a temporary network connectivity issue.
-You may want to check the errors section under your execution detail for a hint:
+Check the errors section in the execution detail for a hint.

-Once verified everything is working as expected, you can revert the email notification condition by changing the Target Value back to 0, and then click SAVE.
+Once everything is working as expected, you can revert the email notification condition by changing the value back to 0, and then click Save.

 5. Sit and wait

 Congratulations!
-You can now sit back and wait for the iHook email notification whenever Nintendo Switch is in stock on Target.com!
+You can now sit back and wait for the CronDog email notification whenever Nintendo Switch is in stock on Target.com!

 ← Receiver variablesWeather monitor →